GargiMan/GargiMan/README.md

 ### Welcome on my GitHub profile
 I'm student at Faculty of Information technology VUT Brno since 2019.
 I studied also as electrical engineer 4 years in Trnava.
-Currently working for Accenture as Software Engineer.
+In 2021-2022 worked for Accenture as Test Automation Developer.

 #### My projects
 - [Electric longboard](https://github.com/GargiMan/GlBoard)